tmtsoftware/csw-python/csw/documentation.md

 ## CSW Location Service

 The Location Service can be used to register, list and lookup CSW services.
-Python applications can access `tcp` and `http` based services, but not `akka` services, which are based on akka actors.
+Python applications can access `tcp` and `http` based services, but not `pekko` services, which are based on pekko actors.

 The following code demonstrates the Python API for the Location Service: